appacitive/builder-docs/server/android/push/guides.md

 ## Configuration

-First and foremost, you must enable push notifications for your app.
-Go to *modules* -> *notifications* -> *push settings* and enable the toggle to allow push notifications being sent for your app.
+First and foremost, you must enable push notifications for your app on the management portal.
+Go to *modules* -> *notifications* -> *push settings* and enable the toggle to allow push notifications to be sent for your app.

 Next, configure your platform specific settings for your app in the same section.

 ![](http://cdn.appacitive.com/devcenter/android/push-1.png)

+You can obtain the required details by following the steps on the [Getting Started](http://developer.android.com/google/gcm/gs.html) page of the Android developer site.

 ## Sending Push Notifications